jknabl/scrape-xkcd/README.md

-Hastily-made script to grab all xkcd comics.
+Hastily-made python script to grab all xkcd comics.
 Needs cleanup & a more sane design.